The FY 2020-2023 Transportation Improvement Program

 As you can see from the graphic above, this is an involved process.
 As we proceed through the major phases of this project, we’ll post more information here on this page.
 Bookmark it for easy access, and look for a notification on the front page of our website.

-Take our survey!
-(Available until February 5, 2019) Check our Calendar, Meeting Notices and the Minutes pages for upcoming meetings and materials.
-Keep up to date with MATS as well by following us on Facebook and Twitter too!
+There were no public comments received during the 30-day plus review period, during the May 2, 2019 TIP Open House or during the June 4thth Public Hearing.
+Check our Calendar, Meeting Notices and the Minutes pages for upcoming meetings and materials.
+Keep up to date with MATS as well by following us on Facebook and Twitter too.

 Proposed FY 2020-2023 STUL-funded Projects